 April Lodge Guinea Pig Sick Bay looks after outpatient guinea pigs, especially those whose owners cannot cope with their medication or care because of work commitments.
 We also operate a guinea pig welfare clinic here at April Lodge which is by appointment only.
-This is a free service for all guinea pigs re-homed from April Lodge and usually by donation for all other guinea pigs.
+This is a free service for all guinea pigs re-homed from April Lodge and £6 per check for guinea pigs not from April Lodge.

 We have two qualified Rodent Health Advisors on site who both trained at The British Association of Rodentologists, including Val Savage, the founder of April Lodge.
 We do not have X-Ray facilities and cannot supply prescription only medication.
 However, we are legally allowed an opinion on your guinea pigs’ health and suitable medication, not all of which is prescription only.
 We can provide observation facilities if required and we are happy to give a second opinion at no cost.

 Make no mistake, a vet who has rodent training and is experienced where guinea pigs are concerned is irreplaceable in our opinion.
 If you make an appointment to see a vet because your guinea pig is ill, you would be advised to use the farm vet as guinea pigs are more in line with horses and cattle than cats and dogs.
 A vet has x-ray facilities, anaesthesia and can supply prescription only medication.
 We are more than happy to recommend a vet in the Sandwich/Deal/Canterbury areas should the need arise.

 - Stethoscope checks on heart and respiration

 - Medication for worming (treating lung-worm, liver flukes, tapeworm, roundworms and nasal bots)

 At the clinic we often pick up on renal, gastric, mange and fungal problems and respiratory problems that are sometimes overlooked.